Ambro17/graphql-schema-diff/README.md

 Logo arrows were adapted from the work of [Paul Verhulst @ The Noun Project](https://thenounproject.com/paulverhulst/)

 ## Contributions
-Bug reports, Feature requests or pull request are welcome!
+Bug reports, Feature requests or pull request are always welcome!